Posted 534 Days Ago in: Coaching ArticlesCategoriesTagsSearch

-To discover more about NLP and to gain a deeper understanding of the tools and techniques that can enrich not only your life but also your clients’ lives, join Sarah Urquhart for the NLP Taster Day on the 14th of July at Holiday Inn, Kensington, London.
+To discover more about NLP and to gain a deeper understanding of the tools and techniques that can enrich not only your life but also your clients’ lives, join Sarah Urquhart for the NLP Taster Day.
+Click the link to see what's on.

 Tags:NLP Neuro Linguistic Programming NLP techniques communication personal development awareness confidence self confidence resourceful body language physiology self awareness NLP Practitioner NLP Diploma NLP coaching the coaching academy